vladar21/english-teacher/README.md

 - In the "hero" section, cover-text div and bubble div bump into each other.
 I think the couse it in HTML element position (absolute and relative);
 - in the "contacts section the bottom of feedback overstretch.
 I think the cause it in not enough accessibly height in the parent for feedback form.

-The bugs solution were make special media query for landscape screen.
+The solution was to create a special media query for landscape mode.
-See on image below:
+See the image below:
 ![Bugssolution](bugs_solution.png)

 ## Deployment